 Central Florida nurses protest elimination of newborn nursery unit in Osceola hospital

-Central Florida union nurses protested Tuesday morning in Kissimme over an Osceola County hospital’s decision to cut its newborn nursery unit, which they say will force low-income, high-risk patients to pay the price.
+Central Florida union nurses protested Tuesday morning in Kissimmee over an Osceola County hospital’s decision to cut its newborn nursery unit, which they say will force low-income, high-risk patients to pay the price.

 HCA Florida Osceola announced that it would be closing its nursery unit on Dec.
 12 and its nursing staff would be reassigned to the neonatal intensive care unit by the end of the year.
 However, NICU training won’t be completed until the end of March, according to a press release by the National Nurses Union.